schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 * Muda is the opposite of perfection.
 If perfection is a journey, seems like muda removal is as well.
 Additionally,
   much like you never know if the question is answered, you can also never remove all waste.
 That is, removing muda is a journey, not a destination.
 Muda removal is a way of being, not a goal.
 It's a process, not an event.

 {% include aside/start id="design-what" title="What is Design?" %}
-As I was reviewing this, I remember how I used to describe software design:
+As I was reviewing this, how I used to define software design came back to me:
 > Software design is the art of selecting the solution that sucks the least.

 This tongue-in-cheek definition of design expresses a deeper truth.
 Design is the act of balancing constraints, with a few added challenges:
-* You don't know what all the things are
+* You don't know all the things you need to balance
 * Of the things you are aware of, you probably don't know them well enough either
-* The actual cost of a decision will likely never be know accurately, but you need to keep trying...
+* The actual cost of a decision will likely never be known accurately, but you need to keep trying...

 Sound familiar?
 Seems like I was pre-destined to read this book.
 I know that the definition I used for design pre-dates reading the book because I started using it around 1992.